lethargilistic/blog/rarities/2013-09-27-starting-a-blog.md

 I also know the Music Macro Language, which makes for a good distraction sometimes.

-I’m in the middle of many books at this point, including Code Complete by Steve McConnell,The Mythical Man-Month by Frederick Brooks,Fragile Things by Neil Gaiman, and a political book that would probably make half of you stop reading my blog right here.
+I’m in the middle of many books at this point, including *Code Complete* by Steve McConnell, *The Mythical Man-Month* by Frederick Brooks, *Fragile Things* by Neil Gaiman, and a political book that would probably make half of you stop reading my blog right here.
 Don’t worry, my politics won’t come into the equation for this research blog (hopefully).